-History Group Headed by: Julia Timpe, PhD; University Lecturer in Contemporary History (see also: https://juliatimpe.weebly.com/) Research Fields: Modern European History/ Modern German History History of Nazi Germany, World War II & the Holocaust/ History of Everyday Life / Digital History
+History Group Headed by: Julia Timpe, PhD; Distinguished Lecturer in History (see also: https://juliatimpe.weebly.com/) Research Fields: Modern European History/ Modern German History History of Nazi Germany, World War II & the Holocaust/ History of Everyday Life / Digital History

 There are several ongoing research projects, all exploring aspects related to the history of Nazi Germany, World War II and the Holocaust.
 Some focus strongly on the everyday experience of individuals living during the Third Reich examining questions such as "how did ideology & political practices effect 'ordinary' peoples' lives, thinking, emotions, practices, etc.?", "how did individuals and groups adapt - or resist - in the realm of the everyday"?), doing so, in particular, by analyzing ego-documents such as letters and diaries.
-Additionally, work is done in the field of "Digital History," e.g. in collaboration with JUB's Robotics Group (BMBF-funded project on Bunker Valentin, more here: http://robotics.jacobsuniversity.de/projects/Valentin3D-DE), or as part of the PhD project by Frederike Buda, who studies the history and networks of the circle of Nazi-period industrialists known as the "Freundeskreis Reichsführer SS".
+A current book project in this realm explores the experiences of female front performers working for the Wehrmacht during World War II.
+Additionally, work is done in the field of "Digital History," e.g. as part of the PhD project by Frederike Buda, who studies the history and networks of the circle of Nazi-period industrialists known as the "Freundeskreis Reichsführer SS".